A woman transformed into a demon through jealousy and grief.

 They are remembered not for conquest, but for impact.

 In modern contexts, kijo are often reinterpreted through psychological and feminist lenses.
-They may represent trauma, emotional repression, or the destructive effects of denied agency.
+They are read as manifestations of trauma, emotional repression, and the destructive consequences of denied agency rather than as embodiments of inherent evil.

-Contemporary adaptations sometimes reclaim kijo as symbols of resistance, though traditional folklore remains clear: empowerment gained through transformation carries devastating cost.
+Contemporary adaptations sometimes reclaim kijo as symbols of resistance or survival.
+However, traditional folklore remains uncompromising: power gained through transformation is inseparable from loss, and empowerment arrives with devastating cost.

 Kijo persist because the pressures that create them persist.